Illinois lawmakers pass bills to unblock state's budget impasse

 The flow of state money came too late for six Illinois universities that were hit with credit rating downgrades by Moody’s Investors Service on Thursday, largely due to the damage caused by the state’s budget stalemate.

-The Chicago Public Schools (CPS), which is deep in debt and facing a $1 billion shortfall, could gain as much as $555 million in state and local money, mainly for its teachers pension system, despite Rauner's adamant opposition to a state "bailout" for the district.
+The Chicago Public Schools (CPS), which is deep in debt and facing a $1 billion shortfall, could gain as much as $590 million in state and local money, mainly for its teachers pension system, according to the district’s estimates.
 Bills that passed both chambers would pave the way for a possible $250 million Chicago property tax increase and a one-time $205 million state contribution for CPS pensions.

 Rauner said enactment of the latter bill was contingent on the passage of “major” statewide pension reform.